SAH1lX/-ML-Model-Validation-Task3/README.md

-# 🏠 House Price Prediction – Model Validation & Hyperparameter Tuning
+# 🏠 House Price Prediction using Model Validation & Hyperparameter Tuning

 ## 📌 Overview
-This project focuses on improving a house price prediction model by applying advanced machine learning techniques such as overfitting detection, cross-validation, and hyperparameter tuning.
+This project focuses on improving a house price prediction model by applying key machine learning techniques such as overfitting detection, cross-validation, and hyperparameter tuning.

 The goal is to build a model that not only performs well on training data but also generalizes effectively to unseen data.